All photos me too, copyrighted

 - automatic slats along the leading edge of the wing, as well as triple-slotted flaps outboard and twin-slotted inboard of the engine nacelles to reduce its minimum landing speed

-- a revised horizontal stabilizer with a pronounced dihedral to keep it clear of the engine exhaust, as well as a larger vertical stabilizer to compensate for the increased yawing moment in an engine failure situation (with 5,180 HP instead of 2,820 now pushing one wing forward)
+- a revised horizontal stabilizer with a pronounced dihedral to keep it clear of the engine exhaust, as well as a largervertical stabilizer to compensate for the increased yawing moment in an engine failure situation (with up to 5,180 HP instead of 2,820 now pushing hard on one side)

 - a slightly taller cabin, achieved by relocating the An-26’s top-mounted air conditioning systems to the side of the fuselage